Practicing Law in California

 - InternationalUnlike New York and Washington D.C., California is not a hot-bed of international law.
 In Southern California, there is some work directed toward Mexico, Central and Latin America; Asian work is done in Los Angeles and San Francisco, but there is not much European work here at all.
 A number of firms are forming Cuba practices, but not based in their California offices.

 Because so many firms now have international offices, work previously done in the states now is handled abroad.
 For example, in 2012, when US firms were finally allowed to open offices in Korea, a number of firms jumped on that opportunity.
 Instead of opening branch offices, some US firms merged with foreign firms, such as Dentons, which combined with Asia’s largest firm resulting in a 7,300 lawyer behemoth.

 New Practice Areas

 There’s a growing demand for privacy and data/cyber security expertise, partly due to the Federal Trade Commission’s recent emphasis on data breaches that expose consumer data as well as due to other recent events in the news.
-Other potential hot areas are the internet of things, supply chain management, fintech, food and beverage, social media, and drone practices.
+Other potential hot areas are the internet of things, supply chain management, fintech, food and beverage, bitcoin, space law, social media, and drone practices.
 Recently a few firms started cannabis practice groups, given the recent change in California law.

 Blog Posts About the California Legal Market